-In recent years, the contribution of the country's merchant fleet to international shipping has diminished due to a significant decline in the number of ships registered under the Philippine flag.
+In recent years, the contribution of the country's merchant fleet to international shipping has diminished due to the significant decline in the number of ships registered under the Philippine flag.
 Despite its weakening merchant fleet, the country aspires to become one of the world's leading ship registries that actively participates in the movement of goods and carriage of passengers catering to global trade.
-It is for this reason the Philippines remains steadfast in fulfilling its commitment as a member of the International Maritime Organization (IMO) actively contributing to the formulation and implementation of the global maritime regulatory framework for international shipping.
-The Philippines has been a member of the IMO Council under Category C since 1997 and home to the IMO Regional Presence for Technical Cooperation in East Asia since its establishment in 2003.
+It is for this reason the Philippines remains steadfast in fulfilling its commitment as a member of the international maritime community actively contributing to the formulation and implementation of the global maritime regulatory framework for international shipping.